Kong/docs.konghq.com/app/gateway-oss/2.4.x/secure-admin-api.md

 }
 ```

-From here, simply apply desired Kong-specific security controls (such as
+From here, apply desired Kong-specific security controls (such as
 [basic][basic-auth] or [key authentication][key-auth],
 [IP restrictions][ip-restriction], or [access control lists][acl]) as you would
 normally to any other Kong API.